 Title VII’s statutory exemptions would apply in this case only if Mrs. Herx’s claims were based on religious discrimination.
 But her Title VII claim alleges sex discrimination, not religious discrimination.

 Although Herx will still have to convince a jury that she suffered from discrimination or wrongful termination, her claims survive an important procedural hurdle in the litigation process.
 At first blush it may seem like the decision to terminate Herx was based on a difference in religious beliefs regarding in vitro fertilization, which raises a question of religious discrimination, however, after more analysis, Herx’s attorneys were able to see other issues with the diocese’s actions relating to gender and disability and ultimately, at least one of her claims survived to be heard by a jury.

 If you feel that you are being discriminated based on your religion, gender or sex, then call the right attorney.
 It is never appropriate to discriminate against female employees.
 Discrimination against women includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied a promotion, and denied wages or not receiving equal pay.
-When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with an attorney from the Spitz law firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.
+When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with an attorney from Spitz, The Employee’s Law Firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.